SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 * display might need additional support from the bottom
 * misplaced stand-offs for NEO-6M
 * malformed stand-offs for DS3231
-* USB ports need a bit more space to the side
+* USB ports need a bit more space

 ### Fixes in Prototype 2.1